 From what I’ve heard, dog kennels can cost as much as your own accommodation, so I’m not surprised that many owners choose to bring their pets.
 Some options to consider:

 - Holiday Parks: For cheap, dog friendly accommodation many people go for one of the Isle of Wight’s caravan holiday parks.
-All of the Isle of Wight’s Parkdean Resorts holiday parks are dog friendly (Nodes Point in St Helen's, Thorness Bay in Cowes, Landguard in Shanklin or Lower Hyde, also in Shanklin) as are Whitecliff Bay Holiday Park, The Lakes, Rookley (formerly Rookley Country Park), St Helen's Holiday Resort (formerly St Helen's Coastal Resort), The Orchards Holiday Park, Appuldurcombe Gardens Holiday Park and The Bay, Colwell.
+All of the Isle of Wight’s Parkdean Resorts holiday parks are dog friendly (Nodes Point in St Helen's, Thorness Bay in Cowes, Landguard in Shanklin or Lower Hyde, also in Shanklin) as are Whitecliff Bay Holiday Park, The Lakes, Rookley (formerly Rookley Country Park), St Helen's Coastal Resort (formerly St Helen's Holiday Park), The Orchards Holiday Park, Appuldurcombe Gardens Holiday Park and The Bay, Colwell.
 You can compare the caravan parks and other dog friendly ones (and find discount codes) in our holiday park guide.

 You can expect to pay about £50 to bring a dog to the bigger holiday parks on the Isle of Wight.

 - Cottages: Many self-catering cottages on the Isle of Wight allow pets.
-You might like to start with a search for dog friendly cottages from Hoseasons (approx. 100 cottages) or dog friendly Isle of Wight cottages at HolidayCottages.co.uk (approx. 90 cottages)
+You might like to start with a search for dog friendly cottages from Hoseasons (approx. 100 cottages) or dog friendly Isle of Wight cottages at HolidayCottages.co.uk (approx. 90 cottages).

 - Hotels: If you would rather stay in a dog friendly hotel, I managed to find a choice of about 15 with Expedia.
 Some charged a bit extra to bring a pet (not sure if your dog gets a bed...).
 Some of the Isle of Wight's highest rated dog friendly hotels and B&Bs include Haven Hall Hotel, Heatherleigh B&B, Mulberry Cottage B&B in Bembridge or Villa Rothsay Hotel in Cowes.